 The Society is exposed to interest rate risk, principally arising from the provision of fixed rate lending and savings products.
-The various features and maturity profiles for these products, create interest rate risk exposures due to the imperfect matching of interest bases between different financial instruments and the timing differences on the repricing of assets and liabilities.
+The various features and maturity profiles for these products, create interest rate risk exposures due to the imperfect matching of interest bases between different financial instruments and the timing differences on the re-pricing of assets and liabilities.

 A parallel shift in interest rates of 2% is used to assess the effects of an interest rate shock.
 The Society's risk appetite in this area has been established by the Board as 5% of Common Equity Tier 1 (CET1) Capital for a movement in economic value (EV) against a shift in interest rates of this magnitude.
 The Society also utilises an operating range of 3.5% of CET1 to ensure the 5% limit is not breached.
-Once the 3.5% operating range has been surpassed, the Society takes decisive action to reduce the potential impact of interest rate risk on the balance sheet.
-As at 31st December 2019 the effect of a 2% parallel shift in interest rates was £2.6m being well within the 5% of CET1 limit which was £6.1m.
+Once the 3.5% operating range has been surpassed, the Society reviews the position and the forecast position over the next few months which may necessitate taking decisive action to reduce the potential impact of interest rate risk on the balance sheet.
+As at 31st December 2021 the effect of a 2% parallel shift in interest rates was £2.7m being well within the 5% of CET1 limit (£6.6m).

-The Society also monitors the six newly prescribed interest rate shocks devised by the EBA..
-The European Banking Authority (EBA) expects these shocks to act as an early warning indicator should the decline in EV be greater than 15% of CET1.
+The Society also monitors the six prescribed interest rate shocks devised by the PRA.
+The PRA expects these shocks to act as an early warning indicator should the decline in EV be greater than 15% of CET1.
 The Society's exposure to EV against the six interest rate shock scenarios is significantly lower than regulatory requirements.
-The Society's positions against these shocks as at 31 December 2019 were as follows:
+The Society's positions against these shocks as at 31st December 2021 were as follows:

 Interest Rate Sensitivity Scenario EV Impact £m

-Interest rate shift of +2.5% -£3.1m
+Interest rate shift of +2.5% -£3.3m

-Interest rate shift of -2.5% +£2.2m
+Interest rate shift of -2.5% +£3.7m

-Short Rates Up -£1.9m
+Short Rates Up -£1.7m

 Short Rates Down +£1.8m

-Shock Flattener -£1m
+Shock Flattener -£0.7m

-Shock Steepener +£0.4m
+Shock Steepener +£0.1m